connectedbydata/connectedbydata.org/_projects/2024-public-voices-in-ai.md

 The project team want to create a citizens advisory group who will meet over the project duration to provide advice on programme design and activities; and input into other project activities, such as acting as a focus group to provide feedback on the development of resources to support effective public participation around AI.

+[Tim](https://connectedbydata.org/people/tim-davies) will be the project lead for this commission, with delivery led by our associate Anna.